noris-network/GoCD-Hipchat-Notification/README.md

-# Notification plugin skeleton
+# Hipchat Notification plugin

-This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing notification plugins for GoCD.
+This plugin can send notifications to HipChat.

 ## Getting started